CESP - Counseling, Educational and School Psychology

 CESP 334.
-Introduction to Diversity: Human Growth and Development 2 credit hours
+Introduction to Diversity: Human Growth and Development (3).

 General education social and behavioral sciences advanced further study course.
 Targeted toward individuals seeking to gain a deeper understanding of child development.
-Content includes an in-depth study of the interrelatedness of physical, cognitive, social and emotional aspects of development, as well as a comprehensive overview of the theories, methods and content of child development.
-Learning should come from multiple sources: required and nonrequired reading, group discussions, class projects, individual student development, etc. Course framework has four major dimensions: (1) basic theoretical and research issues, (2) development from and interdisciplinary perspective, (3) interaction of the life experience and human changes, and (4) applying this understanding to the real world.
+Content includes an in-depth study of the interrelatedness of physical, cognitive, social and emotional aspects of development, as well as a comprehensive overview of the theories, methods and content of human development.
+Learning should come from multiple sources: required and nonrequired reading, group discussions, class projects, individual student development, etc. Course framework has three major dimensions: (1) basic theoretical and research issues, (2) development from an interdisciplinary perspective, (3) applying this understanding to the real world.
 In examining these topics, child development is viewed as a phenomenon that occurs within a cultural context influenced by family, gender, culture, language, ability, socioeconomics, diversity and society.

 CESP 433.
-Learning Assessment and Evaluation Theory: Evidence-Based Instruction 3 credit hours
+Learning Assessment and Evaluation Theory: Evidence-Based Instruction (3).

 Prepares students to develop and modify instruction using student performance data and theories of learning.
 The psychology of learning is examined including such concepts as the nature of learning and memory, learning strategies, individual differences and social factors influencing learning.
 Principles of measurement and evaluation are examined including measurement instruments, observations, questioning strategies and grading plans.
 The reciprocal relationship between student performance data and instructional decisions is emphasized.
 Prerequisite: CESP 334.